FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#main'));
 ```

 During the login process, we add a route to our Express server that *redirects the browser over to FusionAuth*.
-We do this on the server side because it is easier to set up that URL there rather than in the React component.
+We do this on the server side because it is easier and makes the client code less tied to FusionAuth.
+If any configuration changes were required to the login URL, such as adding PKCE or a `state` parameter, the client would remain unchanged.

 We’ll add our new login route to handle this: